Jack Scully: Casting

 Following the introduction of the Scully family in 1999, Jack was often mentioned by his parents and siblings.
 In 2001, Paul Pantano was cast in the role of Jack and introduced to the show.
 Pantano and Jack left that same year.
 When the character was reintroduced in 2002, Jay Bunyan took over the role.
 Bunyan was auditioned for the role in New Zealand by Jan Russ.
 He and Michelle Ang (Lori Lee) impressed Russ and their roles were especially written into the storylines.
 Bunyan was nineteen when he joined the cast.
 He relocated to Melbourne for filming and signed a two-year contract.

 In December 2003, Linda Barnie of the Newcastle Herald reported Bunyan was considering leaving Neighbours.
-The actor decided to depart from the show in late 2004.
+Bunyan's departure was confirmed the following year, as he wanted to pursue new acting roles in the United States and tour with his one-man play The Packer.
 He told James Elliott of the BBC that the producers had wanted him to sign a contract for another few years to keep the Scully family alive on the show.
 However, he admitted that he wanted to finish as he had had enough.
 During an interview published in Inside Soap, Bunyan revealed that he had only ever intended to stay with the soap for two years.
+Bunyan filmed his final scenes on 30 July 2004, alongside Ang, who returned from New Zealand for two days.
+Bunyan admitted that it was only during the filming of his last scene did he realise that it would be the final time he would play Jack.
+He explained: "That's a bit weird.
+Jack's pretty close to myself, actually, except for the storylines.
+And maybe his accent's a bit twangier.
+I will miss Jack because I get to play this deviant character.
+But there will be other characters to play."
+Bunyan added that he would miss his co-stars the most, but not the early mornings.